 - (1) The licensee must award the prize in accordance with the manufacturer's specifications for determining a winner upon accumulation of the maximum amount; or - (2) If there are no specifications built into the progressive game being conducted, the game must continue in accordance with the manufacturer's specifications until the game is won.
-The licensee, however, may not make further contributions to the jackpot amount in accordance with Rule 5.4.6(c). - 5.4.7 Conditions affecting the award of the final progressive pull tab jackpot prize - (a) If the licensee plans, expects, or otherwise foresees the occurrence of an event listed in (1), (2), or (3) below, the licensee must ensure that it can still determine a winner and award the progressive pull tab jackpot prize before the occurrence of the event on the licensee's last authorized bingo occasion at the location where the progression was started: - (1) Permanent termination of licensee's operations; - (2) Permanent termination of licensee's operations at a particular location; or - (3) Loss of license through expiration, nonrenewal, suspension, revocation, or surrendering. - (b) If an event in Rule 5.4.7(a)(1)-(3) occurs without the licensee's foreknowledge before the date of the last authorized bingo occasion, the licensee must contact the Secretary of State for approval of a means of determining a winner and awarding any jackpot prize. - (c) If an event in Rule 5.4.7(a)(1)-(3) occurs without licensee's foreknowledge before the date of the last authorized bingo occasion, the licensee must contact the Secretary of State for approval of a means of determining a winner and awarding any jackpot prize.

-- 5.4.8 Serial and form numbers.
+The licensee however, may not make further contributions to the jackpot amount in accordance with Rule 5.4.6(c). - 5.4.7 Loss of license before award of jackpot. - (a) If a licensee's license expires, is not renewed, is suspended, revoked or surrendered, or if the licensee permanently terminates its bingo operations or terminates its operations at a particular location before a progressive pull tab jackpot is awarded, the licensee must determine a winner and award the jackpot prize on the licensee's last authorized bingo occasion at the location where the progression was started. - (b) If there is no winner of the jackpot prize on the last authorized occasion, the licensee must conduct a public drawing for the prize by issuing one free ticket to each eligible member of the public who is present at the end of the occasion, without regard to whether the individual was a participant during the occasion.
+The jackpot winner is the individual whose ticket is drawn at random. - 5.4.8 Serial and form numbers.
 The licensee may not pay a prize amount unless the serial and form numbers of the winning ticket match the serial and form numbers of a deal contributing to the jackpot amount. - 5.4.9 Conclusion of game.
-A progressive pull tab game must end with the award of the cumulative jackpot prize or, if the jackpot prize is unclaimed, upon expiration of a 15-day period after the determination of the winner.
+A progressive pull tab game must end with the award of the cumulative jackpot prize or, if the jackpot prize is unclaimed, upon expiration of a 15-day period after determination of the winner.
 If a jackpot prize is not claimed by the next day or occasion on which the licensee conducts pull tab activities, the licensee may begin a new progressive pull tab game. - 5.4.10 Display of winner(s) and notice to winner(s).
-If a jackpot prize is not claimed upon the determination of a winner, a licensee shall continue to display all flares and jackpot cards for 15 days after such determination.
+If a jackpot prize is not claimed upon determination of a winner, a licensee shall continue to display all flares and jackpot cards for 15 days after such determination.
 The display must be in plain view of all players at the licensee's bingo occasions or pull tab operations.
 The licensee shall also provide the winner with the notice prescribed for all winners. - 5.4.11 Unclaimed prizes.
 The licensee may retain a progressive pull tab prize if the prize goes unclaimed for 15 days after a winner is determined. - 5.5 Multiple locations.
-A licensee that conducts bingo occasions at two or more locations may also conduct pull tab operations at each location, if the bingo-raffle licensee uses a different deal of pull tabs at each location and does not use pull tabs with the same name, form number, and serial number at more than one location. - 5.5.1 Termination of operations at premises.
-If the licensee terminates operations at one location, the licensee must display and sell all opened pull tab deals from the terminated location with the pull tabs at one of the remaining locations. - 5.5.2 Records.
+A licensee that conducts bingo occasions at two or more locations may conduct pull tab operations at each location if the bingo-raffle licensee:

+- 5.5.1 Uses a different deal of pull tabs at each location. - 5.5.2 Does not use pull tabs with the same name, form number and serial number at more than one location. - 5.5.3 Termination of operations at premises.
+If the licensee terminates operations at one location, the licensee must display and sell all opened pull tab deals from the terminated location with the pull tabs at one of the remaining locations. - 5.5.4 Records.
 The licensee must maintain the required records for all deals regardless of where the pull tabs were sold and must make those records available to the Secretary of State upon request at the location where the pull tabs were sold.